sssynk/scyther/README.md

 This is a **simple proof of concept** for a PTC account generator.
 It is provided in a way that other projects can build off of, but **not intended to be used as is**.
 This project is for educational purposes only.

+It does work and can generate accounts extremely fast (up to 20 per minute).
+Others have gotten it working on their computers too, but it requires experience.

 ## How does it work?

 3 Parts (I could have made it 2 but I am keeping it as is for now)